trozgonyi1/tommy.me/content/about.md

 class Tommy():

   __init__(self):
-    self.age = 19
+    self.age = 20
-    self.year = "Sophomore"
+    self.year = "Junior"
     self.majors = ["CS", "Math"]
     self.interests = ["Hiking", "Fishing", "Woodworking", "Lord of the Rings"]
 ```

 This semester I'm looking forward to being a teaching assistant for the *Discrete Math* course.
 I've always wanted to spend some time teaching when I'm older, so this could be a nice introduction to that.
-Additionally, I'm excited to be involved with a research team studying *support vector machienes* in quantum computers.
+Additionally, I'm excited to be involved with a research team studying *homomorphic encryption* and creating practical implimentations of it.

 Some things I'm currently interested in:
 > - Quantum Computing
-> - Graph Theory
+> - Cryptography
 > - Diffusion Models
 > - Blockchain